-Join us for Windsor’s 3rd annual Rockin’ For Recovery 5k at Boardwalk Park on Windsor Lake on Saturday, June 6, 2020 from 8-10 am.
+Join us for our 3rd annual (first Virtual) Rockin’ For Recovery 5k and online silent auction on Saturday, June 6, 2020.
 This year’s race will benefit the National Brain Tumor Society and the Moody-Steyer family that is currently fighting a brain cancer diagnosis of loving father and husband Todd Steyer.

 Help us assist a local family battling brain cancer, as well as raise awareness and support the National Brain Tumor Society’s research and advocacy efforts.

 Everyone is welcome, whether you want to go for a PR or just enjoy a relaxing walk!
 You can participate from anywhere in the world with our Virtual Race!